Ovarian cancer screening

 Before screening for any type of cancer can be carried out, doctors must have an accurate test to use.
 The test must be reliable in picking up cancers that are there.
 And it must not give false positive results in people who do not have cancer.

-At the moment, there is no screening test that is accurate and reliable enough to detect ovarian cancer in the general population.
-But there are clinical trials looking into screening.
-A large UK trial is expected to publish their final results in 2015.
+At the moment, there is no screening test that is accurate and reliable enough to pick up ovarian cancer at an early stage.
+But there is a lot of research looking into this.

 Screening women at higher risk